-In addition to receiving recognition at the Sustainability Summit, the selected innovators will be featured in a compelling new video and included in the inaugural Sustainability in Education Report that will be promoted globally.
-The full report which will be released during the Summit, will reveal key findings and recommendations about the state of sustainability education trends, worldwide.
+In conclusion and receiving recognition at the Sustainability Summit.
+The selected innovators will be featured in a compelling new video and included in the inaugural Sustainability in Education Report.
+One that promoting globally.
+The full report which release during the Summit.
+Finally it will show key findings and recommendations about the state of sustainability education trends, worldwide.

-According to the report (not yet released), influencing change requires a multi-stakeholder approach.
-All innovations selected as part of the Spotlight on Sustainability, identified community engagement as a huge contributing factor towards success.
-These innovators realize the importance of not only educating children, but engaging with teachers, community members, parents, and local businesses to support changes in perception, understanding and ultimately behavior.
+However and according to the report (not yet released), influencing change requires a multi-stakeholder approach.
+So all innovations selected as part of the Spotlight on Sustainability.
+Innovations identified by community engagement as a huge contributing factor towards success.
+These innovators realize the importance of not only educating children, but engaging with teachers, community members, parents, and local businesses to support.
+Support changes in perception, understanding and ultimately behavior.
 This also echoes a key finding from the Every Child to Flourish report published by HundrED, earlier this year.